 A beginners Guide to playing Snooker

-I have been playing Snooker regularly for a couple of years and I am completely hooked.
-I first became interested in the sport was when I was literally 'snowed-in' during a bad winter of 2000-2001, I was in a Bed and Breakfast, in the lakes District, in England.
+Want to play Snooker? have been playing Snooker regularly for a few years now : I am completely hooked on the game.
+I first became interested in the sport was when I was literally 'snowed-in' during poor weather in Britain during 2000-2001, I was staying in a Bed & Breakfast, in the Lakes District, in England.
 On the television was continuous coverage of the World Championship Snooker being played from The Cauldron in Sheffield.
 I was literally housebound due to the heavy snow, but I quickly became engrossed in the Snooker, and watched the entire event for many hours, over that weekend.
 Fortunately the Bed and Breakfast had Cable television with a sports channel so managed to watch the whole event uninterrupted.

 Since returning to Australia I joined a Sporting Club and now play Snooker at least twice a week.
 Snooker has become an important part of my life both for relaxation and enjoyment, I I believe it can be enjoyed at any level by both males and females alike.

 Another object of the game is to snooker your opponent that is if it's difficult to pot a ball.
-You do this by making the white ball in such a position it is nigh impossible to hit a red ball without fouling missing or hitting a coloured ball first.
-Hense the term snookered.
+You do this by making the white ball in such a position it is nigh impossible to hit a red ball without fouling missing or hitting a colored ball first.
+Hence the term snookered.
 Being put in an almost impossible position.

 The skills involved include holding and using a cue stick correctly.
 The tempo and power of hitting the white ball in a particular part of the ball becomes more paramount.
 As you develop skills you put stun or run on screw or side on the white ball.
 The balls movements are determined by pure physics and geometry. if you hit a ball in a particular way exactly every time the ball will move in a particular way.
 As such developing skills becomes easier with practice after a while say a few weeks you will learn the basics of stunning the ball screwing the ball so that the white ball goes to the particular place you want it.
 Putting side on the ball takes a bit more time and require more delicate stroke play.
 The beauty of the game is that like golf there is so much to learn to perfect the game and play well.
 Hours and hours of friendly rivalry can be had by playing the game.
 Also stance is important.
 A firm stationary stance is required.
 The forward leg closest to the table should be in line parallel to the angle of the shot you want to take.
 The back foot shout dissect the movement of the cueing arm in the middle of the foot the rear foot should also be at a 45 degree angle to the cueing arm.